I almost paid 180,000 dirhams in capital gains tax on a property sale I didn’t need to pay at all.

 Before anything else, let’s be clear on what you’re dealing with.

 When you sell a property in Morocco and make a profit, you owe what’s called the Taxe sur les Plus-Values Immobilières, commonly known as TPI.
-This is a capital gains tax on the profit you made from the sale.
+This is the capital gains tax on the profit you made from the sale.

 The standard rate is 20% of your net capital gain.

-So if you sell a property for 1,000,000 dirhams, you owe at least 30,000 MAD, even if you didn’t technically profit.
+So if you sell a property for 1,000,000 dirhams, you owe at least 30,000 MAD — even if you didn’t technically profit.

 That minimum rule surprises a lot of sellers.
 Knowing it exists is the first step.
+Knowing how to avoid it legally is the second.

 How the Capital Gain Is Actually Calculated